No Contact Is Really, Really Hard!

 The percentages in this graph display the levels of anxiety dumpees experience.
 The months, on the other hand, show the time it takes to ease it.

-That’s presumably the time when dumpees are more or less over their breakup.
-We could also say that the percentages in this graph depict the amount of time we think about our exes.
+That’s likely around the time when dumpees are more or less over the breakup.
+We can also infer that the percentages in this graph reflect how much time we spend thinking about our exes.
+And when we think about our exes, anxiety surges through our systems, forcing us to feel stuck.

-What makes NC even harder?
+What makes no contact even harder?

-• conflicting no contact information
+• conflicting information about no contact

-• over-boosted feelings of nostalgia
+• feelings of nostalgia

 • reminders of your ex

-• keeping photos, songs and videos of your ex
+• keeping photos, songs, and videos of your ex

 • refusing to follow all aspects of no contact